jamescherti/pre-commit-elisp/README.md

       # Byte-compile .el files to identify compilation errors early
       - id: elisp-byte-compile

-      # Optional:
-      # NOTE: This change the indentation.
-      # - id: elisp-indent
 ```

 3. Install the hooks in your project: